 Will there be any free time?

-Of course, as above, if you want to take some extra time out during the trip you are welcome to skip some of the shoot locations, but this is entirely your choice.
+Of course, as above, if you want to take some extra time out during the trip you can work with Paul to reschedule or alter the plan for that day and this is entirely your choice.

-I have a medical condition/limited mobility – can I still come?
+I have a medical condition/limited mobility – can I still book?

 How fit do I have to be?

 Once upon a time, Paul was very fit.
 He ran marathons, and trained in the gym twice a day.
 For many reasons, those days have faded away and while he’s more than able to hike up a hill in record time to “get that shot”, to call him an athlete would be a bit of a stretch!
-So, as long as you are moderately fit, are of sound health, and have no problems with temperature differences and a few hills, his workshops will be fine for you too.
+So, as long as you are moderately fit, are of sound health, and have no problems with temperature differences and a few hills, you’ll be absolutely fine.

 How does payment work?